Building confidence through lifesaving skills

 Steven Day (40, pictured right) slept in his car after his relationship broke down and he had nowhere else to go, eventually losing his job.
 He is now being supported by Emmaus Leicestershire & Rutland:

 I’ve got a much more positive outlook and no longer feel alone and worried about my future.
 Becoming a qualified First Aider is something I’ve been wanting to do for a while but never had the opportunity.
 I now want to complete other training to build my portfolio ready for future employment.
 It’s this sort of thing that helps me feel good about myself and reminds me that I have the ability to do what I want when I put my mind to it.”

 The first aid training was provided as part of Brighter Futures, which helps people to improve their lives by helping them overcome obstacles through a combination of coaching, mentoring, volunteering and training.
 We are one of seven Leicestershire organisations working together to run this community-based project.
-Brighter Futures is funded by the European Social Fund and the National Lottery, through the Big Lottery Fund.
+Brighter Futures is funded by the European Social Fund and The National Lottery Community Fund.